MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 ```Rscript
 qcode(use_wd=TRUE)
 ```

-Please note, a breakdown of this R script and its function is located in my Notebook at http://rpubs.com/Savard/PoC

 ## Coding the data
 To code the data, select the qcoder-analysis-project folder then click 'Reload project for data updating'.
 Next, click 'add codes to text data' in the left panel.
 The two text files should appear in the drop-down menu under 'Document'.